OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 #### 4.1.1.1 Entity Metadata for Media Link Entries ####

-The `media_src` and `content_type` name/value pairs MUST be included and the `edit_media` and `media_etag` name/value pairs MAY be included if the Entity is a Media Link Entry.
+If the entity is a media link entity, the `media_src` name/value pair MUST be included and the `edit_media`, `content_type`, and `media_etag` name/value pairs MAY be included.

 The value of the `media_src` name/value pair MUST be the source URI for the data corresponding to this MLE.

-The value of the `content_type` name/value pair MUST be the MIME type of the data corresponding to this MLE.
+The value of the `content_type` name/value pair SHOULD be the MIME type of the data corresponding to this MLE.
+This is only a hint.
+The actual content type will be included in a header when the resource is requested.

 The value of the `edit_media` name/value pair MUST be the edit URI for the data corresponding to this MLE.